 The Chinese pinyin name for cistanche is Rou Cong Rong.
 "Rou" meaning 'fleshy or meaty nature' and "cong rong" meaning 'calm and leisurely.'
 Both descriptions characterize the physical qualities of the stem as well as its smooth and nonabrasive effects when consumed.

-Historical reference to the use of cistanche stem as a tonic was recorded in both the Shennong Ben Cao Jing and Bencao Gangmu, two of China's most valued herbal classics that date back over 2,000 years ago.
+Historical reference to the use of cistanche stem as a tonic was recorded in both the Shennong Ben Cao Jing and Bencao Gangmu, two of China's most valued herbal classics that date back to 3rd century AD.
 The herb was also mentioned close to a hundred times in The Essence of Medical Prescriptions written in 984 A.D., particularly in relationship to men's health as a Yang tonic for increasing sexual libido and physical strength.

 Although cultivated cistanche is collected when fairly young, it is believed that the longer the cistanche stems are, the more potent they become.
 Usually reaching heights of about 1-3 feet (30-91 cm) it can under the right conditions actually grow as tall as 6 feet or close to 2 meters.
 Conventionally cultivated cistanche is typically less than 12 inches (30 cm) in length.

-The species C. deserticola, located in some specific desert locations, is on the CITES (Convention on International Trade in Endangered Species) list of endangered plants.
+The species C. deserticola, located in some specific desert locations, is on the list of endangered plants according to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 (Source)

 This is not due to over-harvesting, however, but is largely the result of widespread use of cistanche's host plant, Haloxylon ammodendron, commonly chopped down as a firewood fuel source as well as building material.